Sumbawa's climate stays warm and humid year-round, with mean temperatures between 26°C and 32°C (79°F to 90°F).

 Traveler'traveler's Diarrhea:

 A frequent issue for travelers.
-Prevent by drinking only bottled water or purified water, avoiding ice unless confirmed purified, eating hot/freshly cooked food, peeling fruits yourself, and frequent hand hygiene.
+Prevent by drinking only bottled water or else purified water, avoiding ice unless confirmed purified, eating hot/freshly cooked food, peeling fruits yourself, and frequent hand hygiene.

 Getting burned And overheating: Stay hydrated, wear Sun protection (Hat, Sunglasses, high SPF sunscreen like EltaMD UV Clear Broad-Spectrum SPF 46), and seek shade during peak sun hours.